What is an Easement?

 An easement is a section of land registered on a Land Title, that gives someone the right to use that section for a specific purpose; even though they are not the property owner.
 Easements will usually contain pipelines for the disposal of stormwater and sewerage.
 These pipelines and associated inspection pits (infrastructure) are owned and maintained by the relevant service authority.

-To determine whether your property has an easement, you should obtain a copy of your Plan of Subdivision from the Land Titles Office.
+To determine whether your property has an easement, you must obtain a copy of your Plan of Subdivision from the Land Titles Office.

-If another service authority is noted as beneficiary to the easement, you must contact that authority directly.
+If another service authority is noted as a beneficiary to the easement, you must contact that authority directly for further information.

-Submission of a Dial Before You Dig query via www.1100.com.au will confirm whether the easement contains any service authority pipelines.
+Submission of a Before You Dig Australia query via www.byda.com.au will confirm whether the easement contains any service authority infrastructure.

-If the easement contains a Council storm water pipeline, and you would like obtain pipeline data (eg. diameter, offset, depth), you will be required to submit a Legal Point of Discharge application.
+If the easement contains a Council storm water pipeline, and you would like to obtain pipeline data (eg. diameter, offset, depth), you must submit a Legal Point of Discharge application.

 Planting over an Easement

-Approval is not required from Council for the planting of foliage over an easement.
+Approval is not required from Council to plant over an easement.
 Items such as grass and shrubs can be freely planted.
-However, trees are restricted to a specifies that will only have a shallow root system when mature and will not cause detriment to any Council storm water pipeline contained within the easement.
+However, trees are restricted to a species that will only have a shallow root system when mature and will not cause detriment to any Council storm water infrastructure contained within the easement.

 Building over an Easement